RetroPie/RetroPie-Docs/docs/PC-Engine.md

 Edit the .cue file with a text editor.
 Match the name to the iso or bin.
 It's in the first line.
 Case sensitive and again, the extension needs to be all lower case.

-Place bios in ROMS folder.
+Place bios file in both roms and bios folder.
 Make sure the name of the bios file is all lower case. syscard3.pce

 Place edited bin/cue or iso/cue files in the rom folder